 An Osteochondral fracture is a tear of the cartilage which covers the end of a bone, within a joint.
-This is common in the knee joint, especially in association with other injuries such as ACL tears.
+It is also known as Osteochondritis Dissecans and is common in the knee joint, especially in association with other injuries such as ACL tears.

 Osteochondral fracture symptoms

 The athlete will feel immediate pain at the time of injury with rapid swelling.
 The pain will get worse on weight bearing and the knee joint may lock or feel unstable.
 If an osteochondral fracture is suspected then an X-ray may be undertaken to confirm the diagnosis.
 Fragments are not always clear on an X-ray and so an MRI or CT scan may be used instead.

 Osteochondral Fractures are also sometimes known as articular cartilage injuries.
 The only difference is that with an osteochondral fracture, there may also be a bone fracture involved.
 Sometimes the torn piece or cartilage also contains a bone fragment.
 These fragments can vary is size and depth, with larger ones typically causing more problems.

 These fragments are sometimes known as 'loose bodies or fragments' and can cause symptoms such as those listed above, which may be intermittent as the fragment moves within the joint.
 The knee may go for long periods with no symptoms at all, only to then play up for a few days at a time.

 Osteochondral fractures occur most frequently in children and adolescents as they bone is softer and so more likely to fracture in this way.
 This injury most frequently occurs during a violent twist to the knee, especially when weight bearing.
 The twist may occur from a direct trauma such as a tackle or other impact, or from a fall.

 As with similar ankle injuries an osteochondral fracture is graded 1 to 5 depending on severity or type of injury.

 - III - Chondral fracture with separate but not displaced fragments.